klungo-wq/scripts/README.md

-So far all these scripts are needed to allow certian features of my build of dwm to work Make them executable
+So far all these scripts are needed to allow certian features of my build of dwm to work, make them executable